code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

   - For the other scalars, the thermal/scalar roughness height is given by `f->bc_coeffs->rcodcl3[face_id]` only.

-- If `f->bc_coeffs->icodcl[face_id] == 9`: free outlet condition for the
-  velocity.
-This condition is only applicable to velocity components.<br>
-  If the mass flow at the face is negative, this condition is equivalent to a zero-flux condition.<br>
-  If the mass flow at the face is positive, the velocity at the face is set to zero (but not the mass flow).<br>
-  `rcodcl` is not used.

 - If `f->bc_coeffs->icodcl[face_id] == 14`: generalized symmetry boundary
   condition for vectors (Marangoni effect for the velocity for instance).